Surgical Correction of Sleep Apnea

 Can sleep apnea be surgically corrected?

-Sleep apnea in older patients the result of many factors, one of which is having an airway that is too small.
+Sleep apnea in some patients may be the result of having an airway that is too small.
 This is called obstructive sleep apnea (OSA).
-In some people the ideal treatment for obstructive sleep apnea may be to move the jaws forward via jaw surgery in a natural and aesthetically pleasing way.
+In some people, the ideal treatment for obstructive sleep apnea may be to move the jaws forward via jaw surgery in a natural and aesthetically pleasing way.
 This technique may improve sleep apnea significantly.

 How does surgical correction of sleep apnea work?